elotroalex/chiens/_texts/translation.md

 - get'im! get'im! they utter their terrible cries
 - full on bite of mastiff of mastiff of mastiff
 - the torches lit under the vaults of the forest.
 It's over, everything is over.
-- {:.i2} No need to make demands; the action of justice is extinguished.
+- {:.i2} No need to make demands; the act of justice is over.
 - See, they tore it to shreds.
-To shreds like a wild pig.
+To shreds, like a wild pig.

 ---